Arunteja27/Catch-your-fridge-Express-server/README.md

 # Community Fridge Express Server Arunteja
 An Community Fridge management system using Express, Node.js, JavaScript, HTML and CSS.
-The application has persistence.
+The application has persistence POG!

 ## Description of the contents: